Michael Crabtree: 2012 season

 In 2012, Crabtree posted his first season with greater than 1,000 receiving yards as he continued to develop as a player and grow into his role as the number-one target in the 49ers' passing game.
 Following Colin Kaepernick's ascension to the starting quarterback position, Crabtree became a greater focal point of the offense, as Kaepernick's ability enabled more down-field passing.
 Crabtree began to put up better numbers with Kaepernick at the helm.
 Late in the season, Crabtree showed dominance with 107 yards and two touchdowns against the New England Patriots and a career-high 172 yards and two touchdowns against the Arizona Cardinals.
 Crabtree finished with career highs in targets, receptions, yards and touchdowns.
-In the post-season, Crabtree had nine catches for 119 yards and two touchdowns in a 49ers victory over the Green Bay Packers in the Divisional Round, as well as six receptions for 57 yards in the NFC Championship win over the Atlanta Falcons.
-Crabtree had five receptions for 109 yards including a touchdown in the Super Bowl XLVII loss to the Baltimore Ravens by a score of 34–31.
+In the postseason, Crabtree had nine catches for 119 yards and two touchdowns in a 49ers victory over the Green Bay Packers in the Divisional Round, as well as six receptions for 57 yards in the NFC Championship Game win over the Atlanta Falcons.
+Crabtree had five receptions for 109 yards and a touchdown in the Super Bowl XLVII loss to the Baltimore Ravens by a score of 34–31.

 2013 season

 On May 22, 2013, Crabtree underwent surgery to repair a torn Achilles tendon.
 The surgery required a minimum of six months to recover.
-On August 27, 2013, the 49ers placed Crabtree on the reserve/physically unable to perform list.
+On August 27, the 49ers placed Crabtree on the reserve/physically unable to perform list.
 He was most likely to return to the field in mid-November 2013.

 On November 25, 2013, rumors circulated online that he would be activated since November 26 would be the deadline for the team to activate him or face benching him for the rest of the season.
 On November 26, 2013, the 49ers activated him and waived a backup quarterback to make room for him on the 53-man roster.
-Crabtree played his first game of the 2013 season on December 1, 2013, in Week 13 against the St. Louis Rams making two receptions for 68 yards and the 49ers won the game 23–13.
+Crabtree played his first game of the season in Week 13 against the St. Louis Rams, making two receptions for 68 yards in the 23–13 victory.
 Crabtree caught his first and only touchdown of the season against the Tampa Bay Buccaneers.
 In the Wild Card Round of the playoffs, Crabtree had eight receptions for 125 yards in the 23–20 victory over Green Bay.
-On January 19, 2014, a pass to Crabtree from Kaepernick in the final seconds of the NFC Championship against the Seahawks was tipped by Richard Sherman and intercepted by Malcolm Smith as the 49ers lost, 23–17.
+On January 19, 2014, a pass to Crabtree from Kaepernick in the final seconds of the NFC Championship Game against the Seahawks was tipped by Richard Sherman and intercepted by Malcolm Smith as the 49ers lost 23–17.

 2014 season

-In Week 3 of the 2014 season, in a 23–14 loss to the Arizona Cardinals, Crabtree recorded a career-high ten receptions, which went for 80 yards and a touchdown.
+During a Week 3 23–14 loss to the Arizona Cardinals, Crabtree recorded a career-high 10 receptions for 80 yards and a touchdown.

-Crabtree finished his 49ers career with 347 catches for 4,327 yards and 26 receiving touchdowns.
+Crabtree finished his 49ers career with 347 receptions for 4,327 yards and 26 touchdowns.